 Click export and the photo will be exported for your use.

 If you enjoyed this quick start guide and you’re ready to take your skills to the next level, this is for you!
 This is THE award-winning A-Z guide to using Lightroom that will help you to master Lightroom (Or just get really good at it).
-One of the most-loved training resources is new for Lightroom 6 and Lightroom CC!
+One of the most-loved training resources is new for Lightroom Classic CC2019 (Lightroom 8)!
 Learn all the new features and workflows.
-No matter your level, you can quickly master Lightroom 6 with effortless ease.
+No matter your level, you can quickly master Lightroom Classic with effortless ease.

 This is the most comprehensive video on the market for Lightroom.
-This 6th edition is recorded in beautiful HD from the ground-up for Lightroom 6/CC.
+This 7th edition is recorded in beautiful Full HD from the ground-up for Lightroom Classic CC.
 Learn how to import, organize, develop and output all your captures with effortless ease.
 Enjoy in-depth coverage, pro techniques, secret tips and Colin’s way of breaking down even the most complex tasks into quick and easy to understand techniques.
 You’ll spend less time in front of the computer and more time behind the camera!